-This aioli keeps for at least a week in the fridge, but you probably won’t have it around that long!
+- This aioli keeps for at least a week in the fridge, but you probably won’t have it around that long!

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Find More Recipes Like This One:

-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use Sauce Recipes to find more recipes like this one.
+Use the Diet Type Index to find more recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.